Home of the Brave (1949 film): Plot

 Undergoing psychoanalysis by an Army psychiatrist (Corey), paralyzed Black war veteran Private Peter Moss (Edwards) begins to walk again only when he confronts his fear of forever being an "outsider".

-The film uses flashback techniques to show Moss, an Engineer topography specialist assigned to a reconnaissance patrol who are clandestinely landed from a PT boat on a Japanese-held island in the South Pacific to prepare the island for a major amphibious landing.
+The film uses flashback techniques to show Moss, an Engineer topography specialist assigned to a reconnaissance patrol who are clandestinely landed from an AVR on a Japanese-held island in the South Pacific to prepare the island for a major amphibious landing.
 The patrol is led by a young major (Dick), and includes Moss's lifelong friend Finch (Bridges), whose death leaves him racked with guilt; bigot Corporal T.J.
 (Brodie); and the sturdy but troubled Sergeant Mingo (Lovejoy).

 When the patrol is discovered, Finch is left behind and captured by the Japanese.
 They force Finch to cry out to the patrol.
 Finch later escapes but he dies in Moss's arms.
 In a firefight with the Japanese, Mingo is wounded in the arm, and Moss is unable to walk.
-T.J. carries Moss to the returning PT boat that covers the men with its twin .50 caliber machine guns.
+T.J. carries Moss to the returning AVR boat that covers the men with its twin .50 caliber machine guns.

 In the film's climax, the doctor forces Moss to overcome his paralysis by yelling a racial slur.
 From this point on, Moss will never again bow to prejudice.
-At the end of the movie, Mingo and Moss decide to go into business together as a civilians.
+At the end of the movie, Mingo and Moss decide to go into business together as civilians.